ezraroi/Human-AI-Collab/output/concepts.md

 - symbolic integrity remains intact.
     This altitude is discovered and maintained through ongoing articulation.

-**2. Verification as Symbolic Metabolism** Verification is not “checking” but **testing whether the articulated form matches embodied knowing**.
+**2. Verification in Support of Symbolic Metabolism** Verification is not “checking” but testing whether the articulated form matches embodied knowing, so symbolic material is not adopted with Channel 1 offline.
 This supports the DTO stance that prevents Category Error by keeping relational boundaries intact.
 **3. Ownership of Articulation**
 The human must author the symbolic form; AI may assist but cannot originate meaning.